groupdocs-editor/GroupDocs.Editor-Products/content/editor/java/ppt.md

     enable: true
     title: "About GroupDocs.Editor for Java API"
     content: |
-        [GroupDocs.Editor for Java](https://products.groupdocs.com/editor/java) is a right choise to edit Microsoft Word, Excel, PowerPoint, Open Office documents and presentations.
-GroupDocs.Editor is a standalone API that is suitable for server side and backend systems where high performance is required.
+        [GroupDocs.Editor for Java](/editor/java/) is a right choice to edit Microsoft Word, Excel, PowerPoint, Open Office documents and presentations.
+GroupDocs.Editor is a standalone API that is suitable for server side and back-end systems where high performance is required.
 It does not depend on any software like Microsoft or Open Office.

 ############################# Steps ############################
 steps:
     enable: true
     title_left: "Steps to Edit PPT in Java"
     content_left: |
-        [GroupDocs.Editor](https://products.groupdocs.com/editor/java) provides an easy and starightforward way for developers to edit the PPT files using a few lines of code.
+        [GroupDocs.Editor](/editor/java/) provides an easy and straightforward way for developers to edit the PPT files using a few lines of code.

         *   Create an instance of Editor class and load the PPT file with full path
         *   Create & set EditOptions for the PPT file type